What is Prostatitis?

 The prostate gland is part of the male reproductive system.
 It lies under the bladder and surrounds the urethra.
 The prostate produces semen which is the fluid that protects the sperm while it is transported toward the female egg.

-What are the types of Prostatitis?
+What are the types of Prostatitis in Singapore?

 Prostatitis can be bacterial or non-bacterial, and either acute or chronic.

 - Acute bacterial prostatitis – a bacterial infection of the prostate that develops suddenly, causing severe pain and difficulty urinating.

 - Chronic bacterial prostatitis – a bacterial infection that occurs for months or is recurring in cycles of more than three months.

 - Chronic prostatitis/chronic pelvic pain syndrome – lasting or recurring pelvic/ perineal/ thigh/ testicular/abdominal/back pain or painful urination (dysuria) with no evidence of infection.
 This is the most common type of prostatitis.

 - Asymptomatic inflammatory prostatitis – a condition where there could be signs of an inflamed prostate but cause no obvious symptoms.